maxime-tremblay/maxime-tremblay.github.io/_posts/2018-08-20-include-or-exclude-columns-in.md

 and nvl(wwv_flow.g_widget_action, 'EMPTY') <> 'SEND_EMAIL'
 ```

+Edit: the following only applies to 21.2 and below (see notes at the bottom for more info)
 That condition will work if there is only one interactive report on the page.
 If there is more than one report, the requests will be different.

 As we can see here: